 SCOPE OF THIS CHAPTER

 Disruptions of adoptive (pre and post order) and long term foster placements.
 If a disruption occurs prior to an Adoption Order having been made this is a statutory requirement.
 Where a disruption takes place after an Adoption Order has been made, it is Children's Services Policy that a Disruption Meeting should be offered as part of the adoption support provided to the child and adoptive family and the same process should be followed.
 Similarly a Disruption Meeting following the breakdown of a Long Term Foster Placement, approved by Fostering Panel should be offered.

-Please also see Placement Disruption and Disruption Meetings Procedure
+Please also see Placement Planning and Disruption Meetings Procedure

 1. When Must a Disruption Meeting be Held / Who Should be Involved

 Where an agency adoptive placement breaks down prior to the granting of an Adoption Order, a Disruption Meeting must be held to identify the reasons for the breakdown and to learn lessons from the events surrounding the breakdown.The Disruption Meeting for a pre order adoptive placement will be held no sooner than 28 days after and no later than 42 days after the placement breaking down, and will follow a set agenda.
 For a post order adoptive placement or a long term foster placement it must be held no sooner than six weeks but no later than twelve weeks after the placement ending.

 - Before the Adoption Order, the Adoption Team social worker will arrange for the meeting to be chaired independently by an experienced practitioner or manager, identified by the Child Protection and Statutory Review Service;

 - After the Adoption Order, a Child and Family Assessment will be carried out by the child's social worker (with input from Adoption Support) who will arrange for the Disruption Meeting to be chaired by an IRO;